Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 Virtual I/O devices have evolved for years in IaaS - this is the "orthodox approach" to GPU virtualization.

 When implementing virtual devices, pure software emulation (full virtualization) is typically avoided to minimize performance impact.
-Instead, **paravirtualization** is used to balance performance and security.
+Instead, **para-virtualization** is used to balance performance and security.

 The basic idea is: isolating the dangerous **device control layer** in the hypervisor while passing through the **device data and functional layers** directly to VMs.